-APNewsBreak: Ohio obtained repeat supplies of lethal drugs
+APNewsBreak: Ohio obtains hundreds of vials of lethal drugs

-COLUMBUS, Ohio (AP) — Ohio has obtained repeat supplies of the lethal injection drugs it plans to use on a condemned child killer next month, and the state appears to have enough drugs for multiple executions, records show.
+COLUMBUS, Ohio (AP) — Ohio has obtained hundreds of vials of lethal injection drugs, allowing it to put a condemned child killer to death next month and conduct multiple executions after it, records show.

 Inventory logs obtained by The Associated Press through a public records request show the state received supplies three times in September and October for the first drug used in the process, a sedative called midazolam that’s been at the center of several lawsuits over lethal injection.